organix/uFork/docs/tcp_dev.md

 Requests a new connection with a remote party.
 The input value of the `connect_request` is a petname fixnum that selects a remote address from the config.
-On success, the requestor produces a connection actor.
+On success, the requestor produces a connection capability.

 ## Connections

-Each connection is represented as an actor with a [requestor](requestor.md) interface similar to the [I/O device](io_dev.md), except that a stream of [blobs](blob_dev.md) are read and written rather than a stream of characters.
+Each connection is represented as a capability with a [requestor](requestor.md) interface similar to the [I/O device](io_dev.md), except that a stream of [blobs](blob_dev.md) are read and written rather than a stream of characters.

+The underlying connection is disposed once the connection capability has been garbage collected and has no pending requests.

 ### Read request

-When sent a request with input `#?`, it produces the next blob received over the connection, or `#nil` if the connection was closed by the other party.
+A request with input `#?` produces the next blob received over the connection, or `#nil` if there is nothing more to read.

-Fails if the connection failed or the previous read request has not yet completed.
+The request fails if the underlying connection failed or a previous read request has not yet completed.

 ### Write request

-When sent a request with an input blob, it writes that blob to the connection and produces `#?`.
-Fails if the connection failed.
+A request with a blob input causes that blob to be written in its entirety.
+A request with input `#nil` (EOF) closes the connection.
+In both cases, `#?` is produced on success.

-Fails if the connection failed or the previous write request has not yet completed.
+The request fails if the underlying connection is closed or failed, or a previous write request has not yet completed.

-### Close request

-When sent a request with input `#nil` (indicating end-of-stream) the connection is closed (if it is open) and `#?` is produced.
-Infallible.